Notice

 London Borough of Lambeth

 London Borough of Lambeth has been awarded £1,020,000 to support the decarbonisation of three schools: Granton Primary School, Wyvill Primary School and Telferscot Primary School.
 Existing fossil fuel heating systems in each school will be replaced with air source heat pumps.
-New building energy management systems, loft insulation improvements, and the installation of thermal stores across the schools will improve energy efficiency.
+New building energy management systems, loft insulation improvements, and the installation of thermal stores across the schools will help improve energy efficiency.

 London Borough of Lewisham

 London Borough of Lewisham has been awarded £1,195,000 for four projects to support the decarbonisation of Stillness Infant School, Stillness Junior School, Baring Primary School, and Fairlawn Primary School.
 For each school, air source heat pumps and electric point-of-use heaters will be installed.
 At Stillness Infant School, cavity wall insulation will be fitted while Stillness Junior School will have roof insulation, upgraded glazing, and draught-proofing measures installed.
-Baring Primary School will have roof insulation and draught-proofing energy efficiency upgrades, and Fairlawn Primary School will have new cavity wall insulation, draught-proofing, and glazing installed to improve energy efficiency.
+Baring Primary School will have roof insulation and draught-proofing energy efficiency upgrades, and Fairlawn Primary School will have new cavity wall insulation, draught-proofing, and glazing installed to improve its energy efficiency.

 London Borough of Newham